 On February 24, 2012, the Bankruptcy Court entered an order confirming the seventh amended plan - PDF proposed by WMI and its co-debtor WMI Investment Corp (the "Plan").
 The WMI Bankruptcy Settlement - PDF, as amended from time to time, remains integral to and incorporated in the Plan.
 The Plan and Settlement became effective on March 19, 2012.
 The Receiver received $843.9 million pursuant to the terms of the WMI Bankruptcy Settlement.

-Also, JPMC filed a lawsuit seeking indemnification against the Receiver (Indemnification lawsuit - PDF) and submitted over 100 notices of potential indemnity claims.
+Also, JPMC filed lawsuits and cross-claims seeking indemnification against the Receiver and FDIC-C (Indemnification lawsuit - PDF) and submitted over 100 notices of potential indemnity claims.
 (Notices can be found at Group 1: JPMorgan Chase Notices relating to Washington Mutual Whole Bank P&A - PDF in the Freedom of Information Act (FOIA) Service Center Reading Room and, JPMorgan Chase Notices relating to Washington Mutual Bank Whole Bank P&A at, Group 2: JPMorgan Chase Notices relating to Washington Mutual Whole Bank P&A).

-On August 19, 2016, the FDIC Board of Directors approved a settlement among the Receiver, DBNTC and JPMC, which would settle the lawsuit filed by DBNTC, the Indemnification lawsuit filed by JPMC and all claims for indemnification made by JPMC against the Receiver, including two other lawsuits disputing JPMC’s responsibility for tax liabilities of the failed WAMU (“DBNTC-JPMC-FDIC Settlement”).
-In exchange for releases from JPMC and DBNTC, the Receiver will pay JPMC $645 million in cash in settlement of its administrative claims in the receivership and will give DBNTC an allowed general unsecured receivership claim for $3,006,929,660.
+On August 19, 2016, the FDIC Board of Directors approved a settlement among the Receiver, FDIC-C, DBNTC, and JPMC, to settle the lawsuit filed by DBNTC, the Indemnification lawsuit filed by JPMC and all claims for indemnification made by JPMC against the Receiver, including two other lawsuits disputing JPMC’s responsibility for tax liabilities of the failed WAMU (“DBNTC-JPMC-FDIC Settlement”).
+Under its terms, the FDIC-JPMC-DBNTC settlement became effective only if DBNTC obtained court approval of the settlement.
+On June 30, 2017, the Superior Court of Orange County, California entered an order approving the settlement, and that order became final and unappealable on September 5, 2017.
+Under the settlement agreement, in exchange for releases from JPMC and DBNTC, the Receiver paid JPMC $645 million and issued DBNTC an allowed unsecured receivership claim of $3,006,929,600 on September 8, 2017.
 The DBNTC-JPMC-FDIC Settlement agreement can be found at this link: DBNTC-JPMC-FDIC Settlement agreement - PDF.